Unless you’re using a syringe filled with syrup, you’ve never really fed or watered your plants.

 Organic matter in soil

 Organic matter is critical to soil health, and it can range from 1 - 8%.
 As living things die and begin to breakdown, they add nutrients and improve soil structure.
 They also alter the electrical charge of soil.
 Quick chemistry review: molecules can be stable, with no charge, positively charged cations (cat-ions), or negatively charged anions (an-ions).
 Calcium, potassium, and many other plant nutrients are cations, while organic matter tends to be anions.
 Plants need both.
 Ensuring that there is enough organic matter in the soil also improves porosity, aeration, and biological activity.

-Soil is usually described as being sand, loam (silt), or clay.
+Soil is usually described as being sand, silt, or clay.
 Sand is big.
 You can see individual particles.
-And water and nutrients can drain away quickly.
-Loam is made up of medium-sized particles that hold a good balance of gases, liquids, minerals and organic matter.
+And water and nutrients can quickly leach away.
+Silt is made up of medium-sized particles that hold a good balance of gases, liquids, minerals and organic matter.
 Clay is made up of extremely tiny particles that can hold a lot of water and minerals.
 [It can also turn into concrete, especially if you add sand.]
 Organic particles surrounded by clay are protected from the microorganisms that break them down into nutrients that can be used by plants, creating an unattainable banquet.
 Identify your soil structure with the test found here.
 Each type of soil benefits from the following:

 Do you see a theme here?

 Adding organic matter to soil is critical to plant health.
 A 1% increase in organic matter can make a profound difference in soil structure (aggregation) and chemistry.
 This helps plant roots get to and absorb nutrients.
 You can add organic matter to your soil by: